Wanjira-Faith/Phase3-EventHub-project/README.md

-# Phase3-EventHub-project
+# Event Hub Suite

-# Table of contents
-1. Introduction
-2. Getting started
-3. Features
-4. Usage
-5. Commands
-6. License
-7. Author

 # Introduction
 Event Hub is a versatile and user-friendly command-line interface (CLI) tool designed to simplify event management.
-Whether you're organizing a small gathering, a corporate conference, or anything in between, Event Hub is here to streamline your event planning process.
-With Event Hub, you can effortlessly create, manage and track events, participants, speakers, and venues, all from the comfort of your terminal.
+Whether you're organizing a small gathering, a corporate conference, or anything in between, Event Hub will streamline your event planning process.
+With Event Hub, you can effortlessly create, manage, and track events, participants, speakers and venues, all from the convenience of your terminal.

+# Table of contents
+1. Getting started
+   * Prerequisites
+   * Installation
+2. Features
+3. Usage
+4. Commands
+5. License
+6. Author

 # Getting Started
    # Prerequisites
-Before using Event Hub, ensure that you meet the following prerequisites:
+  Before you start, ensure that you meet the following prerequisites:

-* Python 3.8 or higher
+   * Python 3.6 or higher
    * Git

   # Installation
  1. Clone the repository to your local machine.
  2. Navigate to the project directory.
- 3. Install the required dependencies.
+ 3. Set up a virtual environment and install the required dependencies:

+    `pipenv install`.
+4. Activate  the virtual environment:

+   `pipenv shell`.

 # Features
 Event Hub offers an array of features designed to simplify the event management tasks: